Karl Rove: College Republicans, Watergate, and the Bushes

 While resolution was pending, Dolan went (anonymously) to The Washington Post with recordings of several training seminars for young Republicans where a co-presenter of Rove's, Bernie Robinson, cautioned against doing the same thing he had done: rooting through opponents' garbage cans.
 The tape with this story on it, as well as Rove's admonition not to copy similar tricks as Rove's against Dixon, was secretly recorded and edited by Rich Evans, who had hoped to receive an appointment from Rove's competitor in the CRNC chairmanship race.
 On August 10, 1973, in the midst of the Watergate scandal, the Post broke the story in an article titled "GOP Party Probes Official as Teacher of Tricks".

 In response, then RNC Chairman George H.W.
 Bush, had an FBI agent question Rove.
 As part of the investigation, Atwater signed an affidavit, dated August 13, 1973, stating that he had heard a "20 minute anecdote similar to the one described in The Washington Post" in July 1972, but that "it was a funny story during a coffee break".
 Former Nixon White House Counsel John Dean, has been quoted as saying "based on my review of the files, it appears the Watergate prosecutors were interested in Rove's activities in 1972, but because they had bigger fish to fry they did not aggressively investigate him."

 On September 6, 1973, three weeks after announcing his intent to investigate the allegations against Rove, George H. W. Bush chose him to be chairman of the College Republicans.
 Bush then wrote Edgeworth a letter saying that he had concluded that Rove had fairly won the vote at the convention.
 Edgeworth wrote back, asking about the basis of that conclusion.
 Not long after that, Edgeworth stated "Bush sent me back the angriest letter I have ever received in my life.
 I had leaked to The Washington Post, and now I was out of the Party forever."

 As National Chairman, Rove introduced Bush to Atwater, who had taken Rove's job as the College Republican's executive director, and who would become Bush's main campaign strategist in future years.
 Bush hired Rove as a Special Assistant in the Republican National Committee, a job Rove left in 1974 to become Executive Assistant to the co-chair of the RNC, Richard D. Obenshain.

 As Special Assistant, Rove performed small personal tasks for Bush.
 In November 1973, he asked Rove to take a set of car keys to his son George W. Bush, who was visiting home during a break from Harvard Business School.
 It was the first time the two met.
 "Huge amounts of charisma, swagger, cowboy boots, flight jacket, wonderful smile, just charisma – you know, wow", Rove recalled years later.

 Virginia

 In 1976, Rove left D.C. to work in Virginian politics.
-Initially, Rove served as the Finance Director for the Republican Party of Virginia.
+Initially, Rove was the Finance Director for the Republican Party of Virginia.
 Rove describes this as the role in which he discovered his love for direct mail campaigns.